Tongue biting can be a frequent issue that affects millions of people

 Using a Custom Night Mouth Guard to Protect Your Tongue During Sleep

 Whatever the reason for biting your tongue, custom mouth guards allow you to shield yourself from further damage.
 These are non-toxic, BPA-free plastic mouth pieces designed to be fitted over your teeth.
 If worn, they assist to minimize the risk of injury to your tongue.
-Remi custom-fit mouthguards are designed by our in-house labs in order to fit your mouth precisely.
+Remi custom-fit mouth guards are designed by our in-house labs in order to fit your mouth precisely.
 You create the impression of your teeth in the comfort of your home and send them back to us in the package you received them in.
-Remi's easy mail-order service makes ordering your custom dental night guards easier than ever.
+Remi's easy mail-order service makes ordering your custom dental mouth guards easier than ever.